mica268/CourseProjectGetting-CleaningData/README.md

 - Uses descriptive activity names to name the activities in the data set
 - Labels the data set with descriptive variable names
-- Take the average of each variable for each activity and each subject
+- Take the average of each variable for each activity and each subject Finally, we obtain the tydydata.txt.
+For more information and variables description look CodeBook.md